IgnitionZK/ignition-zk/docs/treasury-role-hieararchy.md

 This architecture decouples the BeaconManager from the GovernanceManager, with both owned by the same entity (IgnitionZK multisig / relayer during development).
 This separation provides several benefits:

 - Separation of concerns: GM handles treasury creation, BeaconManager handles upgrades
-- GM and BeaconManager owner are responsible for all system critical actions such as upgrades.
+- GM owner and BeaconManager owner are responsible for all system critical actions such as upgrades.
 - Fault isolation: Issues in one component don't automatically affect the other